-3 Filed September 14, 1988, page 2.
+Filed September 14, 1988, page 2.

-4 Administrative Case No. 273, An Inquiry Into Inter- and IntraLATA Intrastate Competition in Toll and Related Services Markets in Kentucky.
+Administrative Case No. 273, An Inquiry Into Inter- and IntraLATA Intrastate Competition in Toll and Related Services Markets in Kentucky.

 ITI urged the Commission to develop and apply a uniform standard of requirements to protect the public interest, rather than reject individual applications.
-ITI stated that rather "than denying a certificate of convenience and necessity to a reseller such as ITI, this Commission should permit competitive operator services under guidelines designed to protect the public interest."5
+ITI stated that rather "than denying a certificate of convenience and necessity to a reseller such as ITI, this Commission should permit competitive operator services under guidelines designed to protect the public interest."
+5

-The Commission has the responsibility of ensuring the availability of adequate, efficient, and reasonably priced utility services within the Commonwealth of Kentucky. the provision of utility services has been Historically, restricted to monopoly providers, It was assumed that these services were natural monopolies and that protection of these monopolies was necessary to ensure the availability of adequate, efficient, and reasonably priced utility services.
+The Commission has the responsibility of ensuring the availability of adequate, efficient, and reasonably priced within the Commonwealth of utility services Kentucky. the provision of utility services Historically, has been monopoly providers. restricted to It was assumed that these services were natural monopolies and that protection of these monopolies was necessary to ensure the availability of adequate, efficient, and reasonably priced utility services.
 In the area of telecommunications services, the Commission has determined in a number of instances that competition was in the public interest and should be allowed.
 The Commission is concerned that these decisions have been interpreted to mean that carriers have the right to compete in telecommunications markets.
-For instance, ITI has stated: 6
+For instance, ITI has stated: 5 to be the sole interexchange carrier capable of providing interLATA operator services than it has to be the only interexchange carrier in Kentucky.

 Although growth in the competitive operator services is new, it is an inevitable and unavoidable aspect of the right of an interexchange carrier to compete with AT&T for interexchange traffic.
-AT&T has no greater right to be the sole interexchange carrier capable of providing interLATA operator services than it has to be the only interexchange carrier in Kentucky.
+AT&T has no greater right